marinasundstrom/xamarin-forms-app/README.md

 Mobile App with Web API backend.
 Based on the Shell app project template.

+Using [Tye](https://github.com/dotnet/tye) for easy development and deployment.

 ## Contents

 ### Mobile App

 * Model View View-Model (MVVM)
-* Inversion of Control (IoC), and Dependency injection
+* Inversion of Control (IoC), and Dependency injection.

 ### Backend

 * Web API, with Open API definition (Swagger)
+* Structured according to Command, Query, Request Segretation (CQRS) using Mediator pattern.
-* Azure SQL Edge (ARM64) for storage - EF Core for ORM
+* Azure SQL Edge (ARM64*) for storage - EF Core for ORM
+* Azurite Storage emulator for Blob storage

+Following the Clean Architecture pattern and CQRS, it enables the creation of a loosely-coupled monolith.

+**SQL Server is optional for x86-64*

 ## Development